Medication-Assisted Treatment (MAT) in Ohio

-Medication-assisted treatment (MAT) is an evidence-based treatment for both opioid and alcohol addiction.
+Medication-assisted treatment (MAT) is an evidence-based treatment for opioid and alcohol addiction.
 When a person participates in MAT, they take medications that block cravings or act as a substitute for opioids or alcohol.

 MAT is important in helping to prevent relapse, which is common in recovery.
 As part of a comprehensive rehab care plan, MAT can help fight cravings that might otherwise trigger a relapse, helping you maintain your long-term recovery from opioids or alcohol.

-Medication-Assisted Treatment for Alcohol Abuse
+Medication-assisted Treatment for Alcohol Abuse

 Glutamate can cause problems during alcohol withdrawal.
 If you drink heavily and suddenly stop, the amount of glutamate in your brain often increases, leading to withdrawal symptoms.
 Since acamprosate lessens glutamate in the brain, the drug helps you avoid withdrawal symptoms.